Information on employer’s contributions

-If a corporate entity or a consortium has been entered into the Prepayment Register, withholding is not necessary.
+If a corporate entity or a partnership has been entered into the prepayment register, withholding is not necessary.

-If a corporate entity or consortium has not been entered into the Prepayment Register, tax must be withheld on the nonwage compensation at the rate of 13 percent.
-If the recipient of nonwage compensation has a tax card with a tax rate of under 13 percent, tax should be withheld at the percentage rate printed on the tax card.
+If a corporate entity or partnership has not been entered into the prepayment register, tax must be withheld on the trade income at the rate of 13%.
+If the recipient of trade income has a tax card with a tax rate of under 13%, tax should be withheld at the percentage rate printed on the tax card.